kharvd/gpt-cli/README.md

 $ ./gpt.py
 ```

-Type `q` to exit, `r` to reset.
+Type `q` to exit, `r` to reset the conversation.
 To enter multi-line mode, enter a backslash `\` followed by a new line.
 Exit the multi-line mode by pressing ESC and then Enter.